Substance Use

 nyquil bottles

-Mixing Nyquil with alcohol can increase your risks of liver damage and alcohol poisoning.
-It can also lead to more intense side effects like impaired judgment, confusion, and dizziness.
+Mixing NyQuil with alcohol can increase the risk of liver damage and alcohol poisoning.
+Generally, you should never drink alcohol while taking medication.
+This may also lead to more intense side effects like impaired judgment, mental health issues, confusion, and dizziness.
+NyQuil is an over-the-counter medication for colds and flu.
+It does not require a prescription.

-There are a number of active ingredients in Nyquil, all added to help reduce cold symptoms.
+There are several active ingredients in NyQuil, all added to help reduce cold symptoms.
 They include:

 • Acetaminophen: A pain reliever and fever reducer that works by blocking the production of prostaglandins in the body.
-Acetaminophen is available in many OTC products and in prescription form.
+Acetaminophen is available in many OTC products and prescription forms.

-• Dextromethorphan: A cough suppressant often found in OTC cold medications.
+• Dextromethorphan (DXM): A cough suppressant often found in OTC cold medications.

 • Doxylamine succinate: An antihistamine that prevents sneezing, itching, and runny nose related to allergies.
 It can also have sedative effects.